agido-malter/unifi-docker/Readme.md

 # UniFi controller in docker

-This repo contains a `Dockerfile` that builds an automatic `docker` image with each new commit.
+This repo contains a `Dockerfile` based on the latest Ubuntu LTS version

-At each time you initialize the container it uses the actual UniFy Controller version
+At each time you initialize the container it uses the latest UniFy Controller version

 ## TL;DR